stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 #### Enum

 In Web IDL, an enum corresponds to a set of string constants.
-While in the Javascript backend these are just ordinary string values (but out the specified set of allowed values), our code generator generates proper Idris enum types for them, together with corresponding functionality for converting these values from and to `String`.
+While in the JavaScript backend these are just ordinary string values (but out the specified set of allowed values), our code generator generates proper Idris enum types for them, together with corresponding functionality for converting these values from and to `String`.